-The City of Batavia Water Filtration Plant processed a total of 1.14 billion gallons of water during 2019.
-Treating an average of 3.14 million gallons each day.
+The City of Batavia Water Filtration Plant processed a total of 1.27 billion gallons of water during 2020.
+Treating an average of 3.5 million gallons each day.
 We serve a city population of 15,475 and supply water to about 6,000 service connections.
-We sold a total of 897 million gallons of water in 2019; of this 361.2 million gallons were sold through the Genesee County meters to the towns of Batavia, Oakfield, and Elba.
-In addition, 75.1 million gallons were used in the water plant for testing and processing.
-A total of 175.3 million gallons (or 22%) was not metered and is unaccounted for; the unaccounted being water for fire hydrants, city maintenance, parks, spray park at Austin Park, or water lost from leaks and water main breaks.
+We sold a total of 1.03 billion gallons of water in 2020; of this 479.5 million gallons were sold through the Genesee County meters to the towns of Batavia, Oakfield, and Elba.
+In addition, 64.2 million gallons were used in the water plant for testing and processing.
+A total of 210 million gallons (or 21%) was not metered and is unaccounted for.
+The unaccounted being water for fire hydrants, city maintenance, parks, the spray park at Austin Park, or water lost from leaks and water main breaks.

-The average charge for water billed in 2019 was \$5.49 per thousand gallons.
-As in past years, all of your 2019 tap water met all State drinking water regulations and Health Department standards.
-The City of Batavia Water Department is proud to report that it had no system violations, microbiological, or monitoring/reporting violations.
+The average charge for water billed in 2020 was \$5.68 per thousand gallons.
+As in past years, all of your 2020 tap water met all State drinking water regulations and Health Department standards.
+The City of Batavia Water Department is proud to report that it had no system violations, microbiological, or monitoring/reporting violations throughout the year.